univalence/zio-spark/docs/for-developers/code-generation.md

 - `core/src/it/scala/DatasetOverlay_$SUFFIX.scala` -> The code shared by all scala versions
 - `core/src/it/scala-$version/DatasetOverlay_$SUFFIX.scala` -> The code specific for all scala versions

-a `$SUFFIX` can be used to split the code into different parts and avoid collision between a scala version specific overlay and a non version specific.
-(it wouldn't stop the code generation from working, however it will break the compilation checks on `src/main/it`.
+A `$SUFFIX` can be used to split the code into different parts and avoid collision between a scala version specific overlay and a non version specific (it wouldn't stop the code generation from working, however it will break the compilation checks on `src/main/it`).

 For general name pattern is `${ClassName}Overlay_${SUFFIX}` (`$ClassName` in `Dataset`, `RDD`, ...)